 Limit self-wholesale sales of the spirituous liquors it ferments and distills on the licensed premises to not more than 2,700 liters per product per year; and

-At the federal level, a Colorado Distillery Pub will be required to obtain a Distilled Spirits Plant permit from the TTB.
+At the federal level, a Distillery Pub will be required to obtain a Distilled Spirits Plant permit from the TTB.

 Caution!
 Distilling spirits is a minefield at the Federal (TTB) level and you should speak with an attorney before manufacturing ANY distilled spirit – even for experimentation purposes and even in your home.

 We do not expect that there will be any effect of SB 21-270’s increased production on Distilleries’ DSP permits, and those will remain unchanged with the conversion of a Colorado Distillery to a Distillery Pub.
 However, if the distillery floor plan changes (among other things) it is important to Amend your DSP with the TTB.